 - Chat Room within the Course Management System

-E-Portfolios/Blogs/Wiki for sharing student works in progress; provide feedback from fellow students and faculty in a collaborative manner, and to demonstrate mastery, comprehension, application, and synthesis of a given set of concepts
+- E-Portfolios/Blogs/Wiki for sharing student works in progress; provide feedback from fellow students and faculty in a collaborative manner, and to demonstrate mastery, comprehension, application, and synthesis of a given set of concepts

 |Not applicable. |

-- Reading and discussion of non-fiction texts from a range of disciplines
+- Reading and discussion of non-fiction texts from across the curriculum

 - In-class timed essays focused on assigned readings